-The strategic alliance with Fronteer in exploring the CMB Project was restructured in June 2005 resulting in an arrangement whereby Altius' interest was reduced to 48% in exchange for a 2% gross sales royalty relating to uranium and 2% net smelter return royalty on the production of base metals and precious metals from the CMB district.
+The strategic alliance with Fronteer Development Group Inc. ("Fronteer") to explore for uranium in the Central Mineral Belt in Labrador ("CMB Project") was restructured in June 2005 resulting in an arrangement whereby Altius' interest was reduced from 50% to 48% in exchange for a 2% gross sales royalty relating to uranium and 2% net smelter return royalty on the production of base metals and precious metals from the CMB district.
 Fronteer also agreed to fund the summer 2005 exploration program and to create Aurora Energy Resources Inc. ("Aurora") to hold the CMB Project that it would take public by way of an initial public offering within a prescribed time frame.
-In March 2006, Aurora successfully completed a \$25 million initial public offering (the "Aurora IPO") and commenced trading on the Toronto Stock Exchange (the "TSX") under the symbol "AXU".
+In March 2006, Aurora successfully completed a \$25 million initial public offering (the "Aurora IPO") and commenced trading on the Toronto Stock

+Exchange (the "TSX") under the symbol "AXU".
 Concurrently with the Aurora IPO, the Corporation agreed to a sale of a portion of its interest in Aurora for approximate gross proceeds of \$38.5 million.
 As a result, the Corporation's equity interest in Aurora was reduced to 19.9% of the outstanding common shares.